Learn more about Gran Hotel Inglés: The oldest hotel in Madrid

 Given that the cost of living has risen astronomically since the time of Don Agustín, our financial group sincerely regrets that the cost of construction and refurbishing the building very much exceeds the “90,000 pesetas” that Mr Ibarra once invested.
 This has unfortunately prevented us from maintaining the rates of ten pesetas a night that was charged back then.

-This is all in hope that our home – which is also your home – features not only the best staff, led by General Manager Javier Polo (until now the director of operations for the Hotel Villa Magna in Madrid) but also “elegant and comfortable rooms, individual rooms to host breakfasts and luncheons, a round table and à la carte service; a renowned chef and pastry chef, cellars full of domestic and imported wines and liqueurs, bathing areas (which we understand are now called spas), heating, a lift, a telephone (and yes, USB and Wi-Fi) and that our staff can help you in (nearly) every language”.
+This is all in hope that our home – which is also your home – features not only the best staff, but also “elegant and comfortable rooms, individual rooms to host breakfasts and luncheons, a round table and à la carte service; a renowned chef and pastry chef, cellars full of domestic and imported wines and liqueurs, bathing areas (which we understand are now called spas), heating, a lift, a telephone (and yes, USB and Wi-Fi) and that our staff can help you in (nearly) every language”.